rrooggiieerr/homeassistant-xyscreens/README.md

 ## Supported projector screens and lifts

-The following device is known to work:
+The following projector screens is known to work:

 * iVisions Electro M Series

-The following device are not tested but use the same protocol according to the documentation:
+The following projector screens and lifts are not tested but use the same protocol according to the documentation:

 * iVisions Electro L/XL/Pro/HD Series
 * iVisions PL Series projector lift